SoftwareEng2-Team/run-for-your-life/LivingDocument.md

     - HTTP requests will be sufficient for most operations, but WebSockets may be needed for real-time features.
     - If real-time performance is required, the system can switch to WebSockets for efficiency.

-Alternative Architectural Decisions:
+#### Alternative Architectural Decisions:
 Frontend Hosting
 - Chosen Approach: Host the front end using render.com.
     - Pros: Free hosting, easy access, and no extra infrastructure needed.
     - Cons: Potential restrictions on what can be deployed.
 - Alternative: Use a third-party hosting service like Render.com or AWS EC2.
     - Pros: More flexibility and fewer restrictions.
-    - Cons: May introduce additional costs and configuration overhead.
+    - Cons: This may introduce additional costs and configuration overhead.
 Backend Technology
 - Chosen Approach: Use Node.js with MySQL for structured data storage.
     - Pros: Supports real-time interactions, efficient with relational data.